There are many kinds of succulents you can grow:

-In this article, we’ll look at succulents to grow indoors.
-Because anyone can grow indoor succulents!
+In this article, we’ll look at growing succulents indoors, not air plants.
+Because anyone can grow succulents indoors!

-Succulent plants are made to order for indoor use:
+Succulents are made to order and perfect for growing indoors:

 - They have low-maintenance requirements